NamesReed/ReedsKeebs/Alish40 QMK Firmware/readme.md

-# Only follow these instructions if you own a PRO MICRO OR EQUIVALENT!!!
+# Follow these instructions if you want a gui to change your keymap!

+# Use the .hex if you have a pro micro, use the uf2 if you have a kb2040
+Scroll to the bottom for KB2040 Vial firmware instructions

 ### This installation will provide you the ability to change your keymap on the fly without reflashing with the use of Vial, a VIA alternative.